golang/proposal/design/18130-type-alias.md

         T2
     }

 References to myStruct.T1 or myStruct.T2 resolve to the corresponding fields.
-(Of course, this situation is unlikely to arise, and if T1 (= T2) is a struct type, then any fields within the struct would be inaccessible due to the usual [selector ambiguity rules](https://golang.org/ref/spec#Selectors).
+(Of course, this situation is unlikely to arise, and if T1 (= T2) is a struct type, then any fields within the struct would be inaccessible by direct access due to the usual [selector ambiguity rules](https://golang.org/ref/spec#Selectors).

 These choices also match the current meaning today of the byte and rune aliases.
 For example, it is valid today to write